LiveRamp/reslang/docs/reference.md

 Only put "inline" if you truly want your structure inlined (e.g. each inlined attribute will be considered as a separate option)

-## Inline expansion

-You can see above that we used the optional inline keyword.
-This expands all the structure attributes into the union directly.

 ## Actions